Remy-Reveltek/Remy-Reveltek/README.md

 - 👀 I’m interested in serving humanity
 - 🌱 I’m currently learning project management
 - 💞️ I’m looking to collaborate only on Tao Fruit projects.
-- 📫 How to reach me no thanks I am committed
+- 📫 How to reach me: no thanks I am committed

 <!---
 Remy-Reveltek/Remy-Reveltek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.